efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 ## Background

-You may find the first part of this project on the home page.

 I completed Maven Analytic’s ‘Advanced SQL + MySQL for Analytics & Business Intelligence’ course.
 During this course there were 2 projects we were to complete to get simulated experience with not only the